Zermil/MaiDai/README.md

 ## Requirements

 - Windows OS
-- ...and that's it, this project does not use any other external dependencies, if something's broken, it is 100% my fault.
+- ...and that's it, this project does not use any other external dependencies (for now), if something's broken, it is 100% my fault.

 ## Quick start